 Why Can Your Gums be Hurt from Teeth Whitening?

-Whilegum sensitivity can happen if you get your teeth whitened professionally at a dentist’s office, most people accidentally hurt their gums only if they decide to whiten their own teeth.
-Specifically, they irritate their gums when using peroxide bleaching agents like whitening strips.
+Whilegum sensitivity can happen if you get your teeth whitened professionally at a dental office, most people accidentally hurt their gums only if they decide to whiten their own teeth.
+Specifically, they irritate their gums when using peroxide teeth whitening agent like whitening strips.

-Whitening toothpastes don’t normally have bleaching agents and instead brighten your teeth by more aggressively scrubbing away stains.
+Whitening toothpastes don’t normally have whitening agents and instead brighten your teeth by more aggressively scrubbing away stains.

 As with most home-use products,gum irritation from whitening often occurs due to user error or because folks don’t take the proper precautions when using whitening strips.
 But this also means avoiding gum pain is easy with the right preparation!